jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/Resources/ModuleZoomRoom.md

 In order to Navigate to a Cohort's Zoom Room you only need to follow a few steps.

 1. Log in to Zoom using your App Academy credentials.
-2. In your Browser, Navigate to the (Progress Tracker)[progress-tracker-site] Site.
+2. In your Browser, Navigate to the [Progress Tracker Site][progress-tracker-site] Site.
 3. In the upper left corner you can choose from any of the current online cohorts.

    ![cohort choice][progress-tracker-1]